mlrun/mlrun/docs/feature-store/feature-vectors.md

 The `entities` can be a list of dictionaries as shown in the example, or a list of lists where the values in the internal list correspond to the entity values (e.g. `entities = [["Joe"], ["Mike"]]`).
 The `.get()` method returns a dict by default.
 If you want to return an ordered list of values, set the `as_list` parameter to `True`.
 The list input is required by many ML frameworks and this eliminates additional glue logic.

+When defining a graph using the `join_graph` parameter ({py:meth}`~mlrun.feature_store.FeatureVector`), the `get_online_feature_service` uses QueryByKey on the kv store: all join types in the graph turn into left joins.
+Consequently, the function performs joins using the latest events for each required entity within each feature set.

+You can use the parameter `entity_keys` to join features by relations, instead of common entities.
+You define the relations, and the starting place.
+See {py:meth}`~mlrun.feature_store.get_online_feature_service`.

 See a full example of using the online feature service inside a serving function in [part 3 of the end-to-end demo](./end-to-end-demo/03-deploy-serving-model.html).